How to be leaner, fitter, faster and stronger…at any age

 Finally, I’ve combined what I know about health and fitness with my knowledge and training in strategy and human behaviour.
 This knowledge is crucial because of the need to combine health and fitness knowledge into a coherent and workable strategy.
 The result is my Athlenics system.

 My strategy works, and has helped me to maintain a high-level of health and fitness in a number of areas.
-A few of my health KPIS include:
+Aged in my mid-50s, I am leaner, fitter, faster and stronger than most men half my age.
+And a few of my health KPIS include:

 - A resting heart rate in the mid 40 beats per minute.